Vkanishka/Distributed_File_System/README.md

 * In the process of uploading check if the directory exist or not and also check if the files exist in the server.
 * In the Process of Downloading, find the file directory, details of the file and then caching.

+* for the Testing of Distributed File System, run the servers as per mentioned process.